d-smith/ml-speciality-notes/refs.md

 ## Reference Notes

+### TF-IDF

+See the tf-idf.ipynb notebook in this directory for details on how to count unigrams, bigrams, etc.

+### Batches and Training

+Gradient Descent

+* Gradient - slope or slant of a surface
+* Gradient descent - descending a slope to find its lowest point
+    * GD is an iterative algorithm that starts on a random point on a function and travels down its slope in steps until it finds the lowest point of that function.
+* In GD, learning rate is the step size for adjusting parameters values as we move down the gradient.
+    * Learning rate heavily influences the convergence of the algorithm.
+Too big can jump across a minimum.
+* Can be computationally expensive
+    * Sum of squared residuals consists of as many terms as there are data points
+    * Need to compute the derivative for each of the features which the number of data points times the number of features

+Stochastic Gradient Descent

+* Stochastic - means random.
+* Reduces computation by selecting one point at random in each step to use to compute the derivatices.

+Mini-Batch

+* Seeks to balance precision of GD vs speed of SGD by sampling a small number of data points at each step.

 ### SMOTE

 * Imbalanced datasets - a dataset is imbalanced if the classication categories are not approximately equally represented.